liux4189/liux4189.github.io/_pages/about.md

 Recent News
 ======
 Apr 2024.
-One paper accepted at IJCAI 2024.
+One paper accepted at IJCAI 2024. <br>
 Sep 2023.
-Our work on egocentric human pose estimation using mmWave radar headset is accepted in Sensys 2023 [paper](https://liux4189.github.io/files/mmEgo_sensys23.pdf).
+Our work on egocentric human pose estimation using mmWave radar headset is accepted in Sensys 2023 [paper](https://liux4189.github.io/files/mmEgo_sensys23.pdf). <br>
 Feb 2023.
 Our mmWave human parsing work is accepted in [Ubicomp 2023](https://www.ubicomp.org/ubicomp-iswc-2023/).
 The paper is available [online](https://dl.acm.org/doi/abs/10.1145/3580779). <br>
 Jan 2023.
 Our Wi-Fi 6 measurement paper is accepted in [SIGMETRICS 2023](https://www.sigmetrics.org/sigmetrics2023/).
 The paper is available at [ACM](https://dl.acm.org/doi/10.1145/3579451) and [[PDF]](https://liux4189.github.io/files/sigmetric23_wifi6_cameraready.pdf).
 The data and code are open source at [[Data/Code]](https://github.com/liux4189/wifi-ax-measurement). <br>
 July 2022.
 Three wireless sensing works got accepted.
 One accepted in UbiComp 2022 and two accepted in SECON 2022.<br>